 You can use something like ADP Pay Check Calculator to get an idea of the Net Income that you will get after paying taxes.
 You can enter approximate numbers to get an idea.
 You can also read Taxes for Non-immigrant Visa Holders in the USA to understand more.

 Now that we know the Taxes and Expenses, let’s look at the savings.

 How much can you save – Approximate Savings?

 Assuming your salary is about $60,000 per year or $5,000 per month ( for sake of simplicity), below is how the savings would look like in a state like Wisconsin(WI).

 Now, if you make about $120,000 per year or $10,000 per month ( for sake of simplicity), below is how much you can save in the state like Wisconsin.
 The tax slabs change with higher income, so even if your salary doubles, you would not get the entire money in your hand.

 |Net Salary ( after taxes, per month)||$6,809|

-If you look at the expenses list we reviewed above, there are two key things that drive most of the monthly expense.
-The first one is home rent and second one is taxes that you pay in the state.
+If you look at the expenses list we reviewed above, there are two key things that drive most of the monthly expenses.
+The first one is home rent and the second one is taxes that you pay in the state.
 Other expenses are pretty much similar or can vary slightly, but not much though.
 Below are the two costs you need to have handy to estimate your cost of living in a city or state